-And a good portion of people who don't entirely agree with the Empire or the Stormcloaks symphasise with the Forsworn instead, to the point of publicly expressing their disappointment that the game doesn't allow you to join them note Technically, you can join the Forsworn by freeing Madanach, but only his tribe in Druadach Redoubt would become friendly.
-Yes, it is true that the Forsworn are trying to free an enslaved populace from foreign oppressors and take back their homeland.
+And a good portion of people who don't entirely agree with the Empire or the Stormcloaks symphathize with the Forsworn instead, to the point of publicly expressing their disappointment that the game doesn't allow you to join them note Technically, you can join the Forsworn by freeing Madanach, but only his tribe in Druadach Redoubt would become friendly.
+Yes, it is true that the Forsworn are trying to take back their homeland from foreign oppressors.
 No, you are not supposed to think thethingstheydo in response to said foreign oppressors are in any way correct or justified.

 Team Fortress 2 has an in-game example with the Soldier'sspeech about Sun Tsu, which begins with the quote "If fighting is sure to result in victory, then you must fight!"
-As is mentioned in the Misaimed Fandom/Literature section, Sun Tsu advocated only fighting as a last resort; in fact, the original quote, in context, is something along the lines of "If fighting is sure to result in victory, then, no matter what is said by the political leaders, you must fight; and, if fighting is sure to result in defeat, then no matter what is said by the same political leaders, you must not fight.
+As is mentioned in the Literature section, Sun Tsu advocated only fighting as a last resort; in fact, the original quote, in context, is something along the lines of "If fighting is sure to result in victory, then, no matter what is said by the political leaders, you must fight; and, if fighting is sure to result in defeat, then no matter what is said by the same political leaders, you must not fight.
 It goes without saying that Soldier himself would flip out at the mere suggestion there exists a time where you shouldn't fight.

 One theme that the head writer, Nasu, loves is the idea that we all have darkness within ourselves.
 You get a little agitated when you think of something thoughtless that your friend did years ago, you feel that the girl that you like should have gone with you instead of him, you have an old grudge towards one of your relatives, your acquaintances all have little flaws that annoy you, etc., but you keep it under wraps, because you realize that you're being irrational or petty, or that its just insignificant next to your love for this person.
 But what happens when you're possessed by a supernatural power and forced to act on all of your dark urges?
 Suffice to say, none of us would be good people.
 Nasu has used this with no less than four characters, and two of them have hatebases that center their bashing around said character's actions while in this state, despite the fact that they would never behave that way normally, and even after Nasu had spent the better part of the story beating them over the head with the concept.